rozek/banglejs-2-rounded-clock-hands/README.md

 draws still simple, yet rounded, hands for an analog clock on a Bangle.js 2

-This module draws some rounded hands for an analog clock running on a [Bangle.js 2](https://www.espruino.com/Bangle.js2).
+This module draws some rounded hands (with a small bolt in the center) for an analog clock running on a [Bangle.js 2](https://www.espruino.com/Bangle.js2).

 ![](Demo.png)